 Future generations will rightly hold us to account.

-Modern living is too quick to dispose of the things it no longer wants or dismiss those people who appear to offer nothing of value to our community.
+Modern living is too quick to dispose of the things it no longer wants, or dismiss those people who appear to offer nothing of value to our community.
 Yet much of what we call rubbish, or waste, is in fact not rubbish at all.
-It holds significant resources and if we change our perspective and look at the ‘rubbish’ in our lives differently we stand to be rewarded with its value.
+It holds significant resources.
+If we change our perspective and look at the ‘rubbish’ in our lives differently, we stand to be rewarded with its value.

 Talking Rubbish is about the opportunity we take to build our legacy from the resources contained in the materials and parts of the community that tend to get discarded.
 Waste Regeneration support for our community, our Te Puna Oranga space; to educate, enable and empower the community to reduce and reuse waste, grow food and reconnect with our environment; a Recovery Room for recovering, repurposing and recycling unwanted items and materials; the Māngere Waterways Project, Māngere Ngahere Project and Pest-Free Māngere/Ōtāhuhu, helping to regenerate the Taiao in our area- this is what Talking Rubbish at ME is all about.